c0D3M/DP/LeetCode/Problems.md

     later dp_r is used to with element , since we haev to return the set not the size.
   if dp[i] > answer
     update answer

+**1155.
+Number of dice roll**
+*d* dices *f* faces and *target* is given, how many ways to achieve.
+Sanity check (d * f < target) then not possible.
+At each dice roll, find whats the max and minimum a dice can roll.
+For example if target is 3 and dice has 6 faces, minimum dice can roll is 1 and maximum it can 3.
+Start a loop of min to max.
+recurse with decreased target and 1 less dice roll.

+If we are at last dice , we can surely achieve the target so return 1.
+Note that sanity check of target not been achieve has already been done beofre this check.
+dp state is # dice left and # target left to achieve.
+Problem statement gave a hint as well that d is 30 and target sum is 1000, hence a dp array is possible.

 **212. Maximal square**
 Need to find largest square inside a matrix.